KWARC/rust-libxml/README.md

 # rust-libxml
-Rust wrapper for a subset of the libxml functionality
+Rust wrapper for a subset of the libxml functionality.

+*Remark*: Only tested on the nightly release channel of Rust.